HoA-IP moot: Shah Mahmood Qureshi departs for Tajikistan today

-ISLAMABAD: Foreign Minister Shah Mahmood Qureshi will depart for Tajikistan today to attend the 9th Heart of Asia-Istanbul Process (HoA-IP) Ministerial Conference to be held in Dushanbe on March 30.
+ISLAMABAD: Foreign Minister Shah Mahmood Qureshi departed on Monday for Tajikistan to attend the 9th Heart of Asia-Istanbul Process (HoA-IP) Ministerial Conference to be held in Dushanbe on March 30.

 The moot will be preceded by Senior Officials Meeting (SOM) slated for March 29 (Monday).
 The theme of the conference is “Strengthening Consensus for Peace and Development.”